malaybaku/VMagicMirror/README_en.md

 ### 4.3.
 Apply Noto font

-develop branch uses Noto font for the TextMeshPro, so you need the asset but it is very large so the file is not included in the repository.
+VMagicMirror uses Noto font for the TextMeshPro and Japanese font asset is required to show the texts.
+You need the asset but it is very large so the file is not included in the repository.

 Please output the font asset file from `Assets/Fonts/NotoSansJP-Regular.otf`.